-We’ve been told to read out loud to our children, but have you considered the importance of your child reading out loud?
+We’ve been told to read out loud to our children, but have you considered the importance of your child reading out loud to you or to a younger sibling?
 This skill doesn’t come naturally to most children.
 In fact, many balk at the idea of being required to read out loud.
+(Come to think of it, many adults don’t like reading out loud either.)

 Let’s explore the importance of reading out loud, how you can help your child learn to read out loud, and common pitfalls to help your child avoid.